 Painting plus six-months in Dresden, Bartosz Beda »

-Repercussions of a degree with Peter Martin »
+Repercussions of a degree, Peter Martin »

-'Welcome to the jungle' University of the West of England graduate, Zanne Andrea »
+'Welcome to the jungle', Zanne Andrea »

 New beginnings new departures, Natalia Komis »